nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 **[coming in v2.0]**
 In addition to the required parameters, stocks can also be added with the following optional parameters:

 Format|Purpose|
 |---|---|
-`-mq <Mintity>` |Sets the minimum quantity of stock that should be maintained in the inventory
+`-mq <MinQuantity>` |Sets the minimum quantity of stock that should be maintained in the inventory
 `-u`|Sets the stock to contain items that are unique

 Format: `add stock <StockType> <Stock Code> <Quantity> <Description> {<optional parameter>}`

 eg. `add stock Resistor R500 1000 500ohm resistor -mq 100`